muhme/joomla-branches-tester/README.md

    ```

 :point_right: To run the interactive Cypress GUI from the Docker container `jbt_cypress`,
-  Windows 11 (with includd Windows Subsystem for Linux GUI – WSLg) is required.
+  Windows 11 (with included Windows Subsystem for Linux GUI – WSLg) is required.

 </details>